AkshayJay29/quiz/README.md

 **Hero Image**
 - Hero image is the Emirates stadium, which has a zoom animation is included with a focus to attract the attention of the user This was chosen to be the hero image of the home page as it makes the topic of the quiz very clear to the user.
 And enances user experience as it creates nostalgia, due to the stadium being the home of Arsenal FC.

 - A text box with the text: "THE ARSENAL FC QUIZ".
-This has animation per character to atrract the attention of the user.
+This has animations per character to atrract the attention of the user.

 - Below the text, the "START" button is given to direct the user to the quiz page.